eamena-project/eamena-arches-dev/data/bibref/README.md

 Where 'KEY' is a unique identifier which refers to a Search URL (see [List of citations](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#list-of-citations))
 ## Data entry

-Upload your BU to EAMENA
+An user uploads a BU to EAMENA.
+He will recieved an email with the URL (search URL) referencing his/her dataset

 ```mermaid
 flowchart LR